 Ayahuasca Research in its Native Environment

-One of our most basic goals is to demonstrate and measure the importance of consciousness within any healing process, as well as to better understand how traditional elements surrounding particular medical treatments create a consciousness enhancing environment that optimizes the healing potential of medicine.
-Through these studies, we will work to develop similar consciousness enhancing traditions to accompany medical treatment in modern settings.
-Our ultimate goal is to discover optimal treatment methods that create lasting benefit in all stages of life, from personal health to community sustainability to global awareness.
-We are each a collection of multiple systems and living organisms constantly striving to achieve and maintain balance and harmony, and we are also part of a much larger system that works together with other systems and living organisms to achieve balance and harmony on regional, global, galactic, and universal scales.
+It is clear that of state of mind plays a large role within the process of healing.
+Our site provides a platform to be able to better understand how traditional elements of medical treatments may create a consciousness enhancing environment that seems to amplify the healing potential of the medicine.
+Through these studies, we will work to develop similar consciousness enhancing traditions to accompany medical treatments in modern settings.
+Our ultimate motivation is to discover optimal treatment methods that create lasting benefit in all stages of life, from personal health to community sustainability and global awareness.

 Preservation of Plant Medicine